Most Insurances Accepted.

 What is alcohol addiction?

+Alcohol Addiction starts off slow and builds itself into a horrible addiction that changes a person.
 Alcohol is commonly consumed as a drink in various forms, including beer, wine and hard liquor.
 In order to understand what alcohol addiction is you must know what is consumed.
 When alcohol becomes an addiction varies from whom you ask.
 Below we will show you each type of alcohol and the legal limit.
 When the law sees alcohol and an addiction is how many times it is consumed in to what amount.

 - Beer is an alcoholic drink typically made from water, barley, hops and yeast.
 Compared to wine or hard liquor, beer usually has the lowest alcohol content by volume (ABV).
 Beer’s ABV ranges from about 2 to 12 percent, with the most commonly consumed beers (Budweiser, Coors Light, Miller Lite, Corona, Busch, etc.) falling in the 4 to 6 percent range.
 For most people, it takes 3 to 5 beers to be over the legal driving limit.